rolinmb/investing/README.md

 # Investing Projects
  This repo contains miscellanious financial implementations.

- Using Python along with the AlphaVantage API, Pandas, and Matplotlib libraries.
+ Using Python along with the AlphaVantage API, Pandas, BeautifulSoup, and Matplotlib libraries.

  By Rolin Blake